- Purpose and Aims

 Price, M. D. (2017) PhD 2 50% Death.
 Manchester Metropolitan University

-Price, M. D. (forthcoming, March 2021) Studies in Exile and Flesh: The Life of Robert Lenkiewicz, Vol. One, White Lane Press, Plymouth.
+Price, M. D. (forthcoming, April 2022) The Life of Robert Lenkiewicz, Vol. Two, White Lane Press, Plymouth.

 Price, M. D. (2021) Dekalog, https://blackboxrecordings.bandcamp.com/album/dekalog